CoreumFoundation/coreum/crust/cmd/znet/README.md

 - `stop` - stops applications
 - `remove` - stops applications and removes all the resources used by the environment
 - `spec` - prints specification of the environment
+- `console` - starts `tmux` session containing logs of all the running applications
 - `ping-pong` - sends transactions to generate traffic on blockchain
 - `stress` - tests the benchmarking logic of `zstress`